-History: Susan and Colin met Roshi Aitken, and his wife Anne (see pic to left), at a conference of the International Network of Engaged Buddhists, held outside Bangkok, in 1994.
+History: Susan and Colin met Roshi Aitken, and his wife Anne, at a conference of the International Network of Engaged Buddhists, held outside Bangkok, in 1994.
 We never met him again, but we did occasionally correspond.

 One of the first Americans to be fully sanctioned as a Zen Buddhist master, Roshi Robert Aitken emphasized a path to enlightenment through social action.